-The cycle can execute extensive movements in several axes at rapid traverse!
+This cycle may perform extensive movements in one or more axes at rapid traverse!
+There is a danger of collision!

 - Contact your machine tool builder to learn about the type and range of movements in Cycle 239 before using the cycle. - Before the cycle starts, the control moves to a safe position, if applicable.
 The machine tool builder determines this position. - Set the potentiometers for feed-rate and rapid-traverse override to at least 50 % to ensure a correct ascertainment of the load. - This cycle can be executed in the FUNCTION MODE MILL, FUNCTION MODE TURN, and FUNCTION DRESS machining modes. - Cycle 239 becomes effective immediately after its definition. - Cycle 239 supports the determination of the load on synchronized axes (gantry axes) if they have only one common position encoder (torque master slave).